JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 ## Algorithm traits

 Algorithm [traits](@ref traits) record extra generic information about an algorithm, or make specific promises of behavior.
-They usually have an algorithm as the single argument.
-We regard [`LearnAPI.constructor`](@ref) defined above as a trait.
+They usually have an algorithm as the single argument, and so we also regard [`LearnAPI.constructor`](@ref) defined above as a trait.

 In LearnAPI.jl `predict` always outputs a [target or target proxy](@ref proxy), where "target" is understood very broadly.
 We overload a trait to record the fact here that the